 Looking at the streets’ names in and around Sa Gerreria you can tell that it used to be the quarter of artisans and tradespeople.
 Following the setup of an Arab Suq, crafts werde concentrated in their own alleys named accordingly: Carrer Vidrieria, Carnisseria, Ferreria or Corderia – where the glaziers, butchers, blacksmiths or basket makers had their shops.
-Unfortunately, not much is left of this great variety – but you still find a few traces.
+Unfortunately, not much is left of this great variety – but you still find a few emblematic stores.
 Like those of José Vidal and his son Tomas, who run one of the last traditional basket shops in Palma, Mimbreria Vidal.

 Locals and tourists alike stop by just to browse, or to ask for a specific piece of wicker.
 One of their most popular items is the senalla, the ubiquitous shoulder bag so convenient for beach as well as groceries.
 It’s made from the leaves of the Mediterranean fan palm, a wild domestic tree.
 To my great surprise, Vidal’s senallas are all made on the island, the tradition of basket-weaving a true Mallorcan craft.
 It is kept alive by men, actually mostly women, who still master the now rare skill.